lim147/capstone-mini-game-battery-project/README.md

 # Overview
-This university capstone project is a web application that is a suite of seven mini-games to measure the cognitive and motor abilities of players.

-Which this [video](https://vimeo.com/532904149) to quickly get a general idear of our project.
+This university capstone project is a [web application](https://ludus-mini-game-battery.surge.sh/) that is a suite of seven mini-games to measure the cognitive and motor abilities of players.
+Watch this [video](https://vimeo.com/532904149) to quickly get a general idear of our project.

 <img width="750" alt="Screen Shot 2021-05-04 at 2 05 11 PM" src="https://user-images.githubusercontent.com/35234798/117049108-c1902300-ace1-11eb-962d-609510732a80.png">